Howard-abc/Howard-abc/README.md

 - Build a **data-driven detection automation framework**
 - Earn recognition as a **Detection Engineer specializing in cloud security**
 - Contribute to open-source detection projects (Sigma / Atomic Red Team)
-- Mentor others transitioning from IT into cybersecurity

 ---